Tech-at-DU/Node-Gif-Search/P02-Root-Route/README.md

 ---
-title: "Adding a Home Page"
+# Adding a Home Page
-slug: root-route
 ---

 So we have NodeJS and ExpressJS working and we've added a templating engine middleware to render HTML templates.
 So now we need to create a true homepage for our Tenor Search app.